 How Toyota Safety Sense Works

 To prevent collisions, TSS features are designed to help drivers be aware of their surroundings, make good decisions, and operate their vehicles safely.
-TSS includes a suite of features that assist and safeguard drivers, passengers, and pedestrians against collision injuries.
+TSS includes a range of features that assist and safeguard drivers, passengers, and pedestrians against collision injuries.

-TSS addresses three key accident prevention priorities
+TSS addresses three key accident prevention priorities:

-• Preventing or mitigating frontal collisions
+- Preventing or mitigating frontal collisions

-• Keeping drivers within their lane
+- Keeping drivers within their lane

-• Enhancing road safety during nighttime driving
+- Enhancing road safety during nighttime driving

 However, drivers are responsible for their own safety and must always drive safely, obey traffic speed limits and laws and focus on the road while driving.
 TSS is not a self-driving system and should not be used as one.
 It is the driver’s responsibility to stay alert and focused while driving.